Types of medications

 Reliever medications, sometimes referred to as rescue medications, help stop the symptoms of an asthma attack.
 They are used as needed and are most effective when used at the first sign of asthma symptoms, such as shortness of breath, coughing, wheezing, and chest tightness.
 Reliever medications are also commonly used to help prevent asthma symptoms caused by exercise.
 Like your wallet and house keys, you should take your reliever medication with you everywhere you go, because you never know when you might need it.

-Combination medications contain two medications in a single inhaler.
+Combination medications contain 2 medications in a single inhaler.
 They are used by people who need to take both medications on a regular basis.
-Some combination medications for asthma, such as budesonide - formoterol (Symbicort®), contain a controller and reliever medication in a single inhaler.
-Some, such as fluticasone - salmeterol (Advair®), contain two controller medications.
-And others, such as ipratropium - fenoterol Duovent®), contain two reliever medications.
+Most combination medications contain 2 controller medications, but some people may be given a combination medication that can be used as both a controller and a reliever.

 Using your medications properly